Piano Lessons & Studio Policy

-You will need an 88 key acoustic piano in good condition (all keys equal, pedals working) to practice on.
-As you advanced to intermediate level, a grand piano is suggested because responsiveness of the keys and pedals work differently.
+You will need an 88 key acoustic / digital piano in good condition (all keys equal, pedals working) to practice on. for late intermediate to advanced level students, a grand piano is recommended because responsiveness of the keys and pedals work differently.
 The better piano you have, the earlier you can start develop wide arrays of dynamics and tone qualities.

-Your goal and the desired practice time will be discussed in lessons with Dr. Chang.
+Your goal and the desired practice time will be discussed in lessons with your teacher.

-Parental involvement in home practice is crucial for student's success.
+Parental involvement in home practice is crucial for children's success.
 Please help your child/children establish and stick to a practice routine, and see that practice time is free of distractions.
-If you are the parent of an elementary age student, please plan to go through the practice goal list with them to help establish a plan for their daily practice.

-All the students are encouraged to perform at recitals, take exams or participate in contests.
-Just remember setting a goal is to play your best but not to compare yourself with other people.
+All the students are encouraged and will be given equal opportunity to perform at recitals, take exams or participate in contests.
+Remember setting a goal is to play your best, not just to compete and compare.